 What is fate?

 1.2.
-When a person is happy; when life is easy and pleasant; when things are flowing like milk and honey; or, when one is overwhelmed in joy from a windfall, then it is the good-fortune that smiles on him/her.
+When a person is happy; when life is easy and pleasant; when things are flowing like milk and honey; or, when one is overwhelmed in joy from a windfall, then it is the good-fortune or Luck that smiles on him/her.
 When you or your dear one is suddenly cured of an ailment, it is then a miracle.
 When you just escaped an accident that could have grievously injured you or could even have killed you, it is then providence or divine intervention.
 You thank god profusely for his mercy.
-You also come to accept providence as the divine will, the divine notion or plan that governs all events in the universe.
+You also come to accept providence as the divine will, the super-natural entity or will that governs all events in the universe.

 1.3.
 There also comes a time when ones effort does not bring forth fruits as expected; or, the things that started well begin to show signs of going weary.
 And it is worse when your project slides into an abject wreck, for no fault of yours.
 Nothing seems to reasonably explain your failures.
 The disappointments, sufferings and sorrow that follow are then blamed on fate.

 2.1.
 Thus, a windfall or bright fortune is good luck.
 But, Fate has come to be understood as one that is inseparably linked to prolonged or acute suffering, undeserved punishment , reverses in life, unexpected losses , humiliation, poverty, disease , loss , death of near and dear ones etc. It is especially agonizing when the suffering is undeserved and unjust.